irishsheila/SheilaDoherty_MobileAppDev/README.md

 # SheilaDoherty_MobileAppDev
-Sight for projects for Mobile App Development at CU Boulder
+for projects for Mobile App Development at CU Boulder